apavazza/personal-website/README.md

 - **TypeScript**: A typed superset of JavaScript that compiles to plain JavaScript.

 ## License
-This repository is licensed under the terms of the [GNU Affero General Public License](LICENSE).
+This repository is licensed under the terms of the [GNU Affero General Public License v3.0](LICENSE).